Planning an overland camping safari this year? Book this Find out more

 We make our way to hilly Kampala, the tourist-friendly capital city of Uganda.
 Kampala is the largest city in Uganda, bustling with markets, street-side traders, Matatu (mini-bus taxi) stands, ethnic restaurants and more.
 Meet the friendly people of this confident, safe and lively African city.

-Then we visit the nearby Kyambura Gorge and trek for chimpanzees.
+Then we visit the nearby Kyambura Gorge to track chimpanzees.
 Unlike the larger gorillas, chimps spend most of their time in the trees, therefore we watch them high up, from a distance.
-Seeing man’s closest relative in the wilds is however a rare and memorable experience.
+Seeing man’s closest relative in the wilds is, however, a rare and memorable experience.
 The chimpanzee treks are conducted in groups of eight people, therefore you may go trekking on the afternoon of day four, the morning or afternoon of day five, or the morning of day six (depending on the size of your safari group).

 This African region is home to the 700 wild mountain gorillas remaining in the world today.
 We will visit Uganda's Bwindi Impenetrable National Park, where many of these endangered primates are found (occasionally we travel into neighbouring Rwanda to trek for the gorillas).